Pepi Lederer: Commitment and death

 Either due to her drug addiction or her unconcealed sexual orientation, Hearst committed Lederer to the psychiatric ward of Good Samaritan Hospital at 1212 Shatto Street in late May 1935.
 On June 11, 1935, Lederer took her own life by distracting her nurse with a request for food and then jumping from the sixth-floor window of her hospital room.
 According to her nurse Marion Pope, Lederer had been seated in her hospital bed reading a motion picture magazine and asked for something to eat.
 "I turned just in time," Pope recalled, "to see Miss Lederer plunge against the window screen.... and she fell out."

 Plummeting six stories to the shrubbery below, Lederer broke her neck upon impact.
 Hospital attendants rushed to the shrubbery, but she died within several minutes.
 She was 25 years old.
 Early newspaper obituaries attributed Lederer's suicide to "acute melancholia" as described by her doctor, Samuel Hirshfeld, a frequent visitor at San Simeon and a personal acquaintance of Hearst.
 A subsequent obituary printed by Hearst's flagship newspaper The San Francisco Examiner instead depicted Lederer's suicide as an accidental mishap and attributed her involuntary hospitalization to "a nervous breakdown caused by overstudy".

 Funeral

-Two days after her suicide, a funeral service was held in the Church of St. Mary of the Angels on June 13, 1935.
+Two days after her suicide, the Church of St. Mary of the Angels held a funeral service on June 13, 1935.
 The Reverend Neal Dodd—who only a few weeks prior conducted funeral rites in the same church for Judge Bernard J. Douras, Marion's father and Pepi's grandfather—officiated the service.
-Lederer's body was interred in the family mausoleum at Hollywood Forever Cemetery in Los Angeles.
+The family interred Lederer's body in their mausoleum at Hollywood Forever Cemetery in Los Angeles.
 Her pallbearers included Harpo Marx, Buster Collier, Orry Kelly, Ted Draper, Harry Crocker, Matt Moore, William Haines, and Jimmie Shields—William Haines' longtime gay partner.
 With the exception of Harpo Marx, nearly every pallbearer at Lederer's 1935 funeral was a prominent gay or bisexual figure in Jazz Age Hollywood.